FOSSBilling/FOSSBilling/src/bb-modules/Example/README.md

 # Technical requirements about modules

 ## Required
-* API folder has to contain a **manifest.json** file to describe itself.
+* Module folder has to contain a **manifest.json** file to describe itself.
 The module engine will look for this file to find information about your extension.

 ## Optional
 * **README.md** - file for installation and getting started instructions